vishnupadmanabhan/articles/_posts/2016-05-18-setting-up-home-office.md

 Good lighting makes the place less gloomy and will keep your energy high.
 Dimly lit places do not promote a productive environment.
 So if you work late into the night or early morning before sunrise, ensure that you have good lighting.

 ### Uninterrupted power
 Since most of our work happens on computers or any other medium that requires electricity, ensure that you have an uninterrupted power supply.
 In India, power cuts are not uncommon, so get a UPS connected in case of power shortages.
 Also in case of storms or something, it is always good to have a power backup.
-After all, you don't wanna lose precious hours of work.
+After all, you don't want to lose precious hours of work.

 This is something that will set you back a fair amount of money, but it is worth an investment if you look at the advantages of having a backup.
 You'll thank the UPS later when it helps you out in the time of need!